 Long hair doesn’t have to rest flat around the head.
-Here, it is flipped up and over the head to the other side, adding volume at the roots and ensuring that it won’t fall flat.
+Instead, it is flipped up and over the head to the other side, adding volume at the roots and ensuring that it won’t fall flat.
 This means that the roots and undersides of the style have to be perfectly dyed.

 13. Bob Weave

 A chic and straight bob is very sleek and stylish.
 The blunt ends on this weave are all business and keep the hair from looking wild and crazy.
-It’s a fun look for women who want to add some levity to their life, but still need a work-appropriate cut.
+It’s a fun look for women who want to add some levity to their life but still need a work-appropriate cut.

 14. Lavender Purple Pixie

 Lavender hair dye is easy to use on short hair, as this look shows.
-The longer top flops down over the shorter sides, which adds some interest to the look and keeps it from being boring.
+The longer top flops down over, the shorter sides, which adds some interest to the look and keeps it from being boring.
 Keeping the bangs above the eyebrows is key to preventing the look from appearing shaggy.

 15. Dutch Braids Bun

-This gorgeous braid does a wonderful job showing off all of the different tones in the lavender.
+This gorgeous braid does a beautiful job showing off all of the different tones in the lavender.
 The end is curled up and around on the head, making it stand out from other types of braids.
 Leaving a little hair loose around the face softens the look.